ldpliu/egent/README.md

 Modern programming tools like Cursor, Windsurf, Augment Code, and Cline all feature powerful "agent modes" that can automatically complete complex tasks based on natural language instructions:

-- Building a full-stack feature with frontend, backend and database changes
+- Updating package dependencies and addressing CVE vulnerabilities
-- Refactoring code across multiple files following consistent patterns
+- Performing routine code refactoring across multiple files
-- Setting up proper authentication flows with middleware and API endpoints
+- Adding unit tests for new or existing functionality
-- Implementing complex algorithms with proper error handling and testing
+- Standardizing code formatting and fixing linting issues

 However, these capabilities face a critical limitation: **context sharing**.